quattor/maven-tools/BUILD_INFO.md

       release:perform
 ```

-The backslashes are important to avoid shell expansion of the history: unfortunately it
+The backslashes are important to avoid shell expansion of the history.
-requires using bash and doesn't work with csh/tcsh.

 '-P!module-test' disable unit tests in build-profile even if PERL5LIB is defined
 (build-profile delivers a parent pom for other Quattor projects: unit tests